jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-35.md

 bachuth.
-{35:9} And God appeared unto Jacob again, when he came out of Padan-aram, and blessed him. {35:10} And God said unto him, Thy name [is] Jacob: thy name shall not be called any more Jacob, but Israel shall be thy name: and he called his name Israel. {35:11} And God said unto him, I [am] God Almighty: be fruitful and multiply; a nation and a company of nations shall be of thee, and kings shall come out of thy loins; {35:12} And the land which I gave Abraham and Isaac, to thee I will give it, and to thy seed after thee will I give the land. {35:13} And God went up from him in the place where he talked with him. {35:14}
+{35:9} And God appeared unto Jacob again, when he came out of Padan-aram, and blessed him. {35:10} And God said unto him, your name [is] Jacob: your name shall not be called any more Jacob, but Israel shall be your name: and he called his name Israel. {35:11} And God said unto him, I [am] God Almighty: be fruitful and multiply; a nation and a company of nations shall be of you, and kings shall come out of your loins; {35:12} And the land which I gave Abraham and Isaac, to you I will give it, and to your seed after you will I give the land. {35:13} And God went up from him in the place where he talked with him. {35:14}
 And Jacob set up a pillar in the place where he talked with him, [even] a pillar of stone: and he poured a drink offering